github/opensource.guide/sustaining/best-practices.md

 * [PullApprove](https://about.pullapprove.com/) helps you manage pull requests
 * [semantic-release](https://github.com/semantic-release/semantic-release) automates your releases

 One of the most important ways you can automate your project is by adding tests.
 Tests help contributors feel confident that they won't break anything.
 They also make it easier for you to review and accept contributions quickly.
 The more responsive you are, the more engaged your community can be.
-If you add tests to your project, make sure to explain how they work in your CONTRIBUTING file.
+If you add tests, make sure to explain how they work in your CONTRIBUTING file.

 For bug reports and other common contributions, GitHub has [Issue Templates and Pull Request Templates](https://github.com/blog/2111-issue-and-pull-request-templates), which you can create to streamline the communication you receive.
 You can also set up [email filters](https://github.com/blog/2203-email-updates-about-your-own-activity) to manage your email notifications.

-If you want to get a little more advanced, style guides and linters can help standardize project contributions and make them easier to review and accept.
-However, if your standards are too complicated, they can increase the barriers to contribution, so proceed carefully here and make sure you're only adding just enough rules to make everyone's lives easier.
+If you want to get a little more advanced, style guides and linters can standardize project contributions and make them easier to review and accept.
+However, if your standards are too complicated, they can increase the barriers to contribution, so make sure you're only adding enough rules to make everyone's lives easier.

-If you're not sure which tools or processes to use, sometimes it helps to look at what other popular projects do, especially those in your ecosystem.
+If you're not sure which tools to use, sometimes it helps to look at what other popular projects do, especially those in your ecosystem.
 For example, what does the contribution process look like for other Node modules?
-Adopting similar tools and approaches will also make your process more familiar to potential contributors.
+Using similar tools and approaches will also make your process more familiar to potential contributors.

 ## Let others help out

 You don't have to do everything yourself.
 As your project's community grows, you may find that others are making substantial contributions to your project.
-Recognizing their contributions explicitly and [formalizing their role](../leadership/#how-do-i-formalize-leadership-roles-in-my-project) in your project can go a long way in reducing your own burden.
+Recognizing their contributions explicitly and [formalizing their role](../leadership/#how-do-i-formalize-leadership-roles-in-my-project) in your project can help reduce your burden.
 Make it clear early on in your CONTRIBUTING file how others can grow into leadership roles if they wish.

 Hopefully, you're feeling more empowered to say no, set and enforce rules, and take breaks when you need them.
 In the next section, we'll talk about how you can leverage your community to grow a sustainable project.